DD2480-group16-VT25/code-complexity-coverage/report.md

 > The tool can be found in `scrapy/diy_coverage/diycoverage.py`, and the runnable code is under `scrapy/diy_coverage/run_coverage.py`.

-Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.
+**Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.**  See the commit history of the `dev-DIY-coverage` on the forked repository. https://github.com/DD2480-group16-VT25/scrapy/tree/dev-DIY-coverage.

 The patch is probably too long to be copied here, so please add the git command that is used to obtain the patch instead: